Loss of Depth Perception

 Instead find colored glasses to make your meal time experience more enjoyable.

-A white cane is not just for the blind, it is an important aid for determining depth and distance for those with low vision or macular degeneration.
+A white cane is not just for the blind.
+It is an important aid for determining depth and distance for those with low vision or macular degeneration.

 The loss of depth perception can be subtle and not always easily recognized.
 If one is concerned about this symptom of macular degeneration, tell your eye doctor who can test for depth perception during your comprehensive eye exam.